TLeonidas/flower-classification-training/README.md

 # Flower Classification Training - Deep Learning 🌸

-This repository contains the full training process for a ResNet50-based model and training a custom classifier to achieve high accuracy in flower species recognition.
+This repository contains the full training process for a ResNet50-based model that classifies 102 species of flowers.

-✅ Achieved **97.3% validation accuracy** on the Oxford 102 Flower Dataset.
+The model achieved **97.3% validation accuracy** on the Oxford 102 Flower Dataset.

 ## Project Overview
 This project was originally developed as part of the AI Programming with Python Nanodegree by Udacity.
-It demonstrates the power of transfer learning by fine-tuning a ResNet50 model to achieve high accuracy in flower species recognition.
+It demonstrates the power of transfer learning by fine-tuning a ResNet50 and training a custom classifier to achieve high accuracy in flower species recognition.

 ## 📂 Repository Structure
 | Folder/File               | Description |